The 3-D Battles of WorldRunner: Reception

 In retrospective reviews, the game had a mixed reception.
 Game Informer praises the surrealistic landscape and behind the character running capability, but noted that they were not capable of seeing the 3D effect even with the 3D glasses on.
-Retro Gamer criticized for being a seeming ripoff of Sega's Space Harrier, noting that even the bosses of both games look similar. they did applaud the soundtrack and the bright visual, comparing the color palette to Fantasy Zone Vito Gesualdi of Destructoid named it among the "five most notorious videogame ripoffs of all time" in 2013.
+Retro Gamer criticized for being a seeming ripoff of Sega's Space Harrier, noting that even the bosses of both games look similar.
+They did applaud the soundtrack and the bright visuals, comparing the color palette to Fantasy Zone.
+Vito Gesualdi of Destructoid named it among the "five most notorious videogame ripoffs of all time" in 2013.

 Commercially, the game was met with modest success, selling roughly 500,000 copies worldwide.
 The sales of this game title and other titles from Square at this time were not enough for Square to stay in business, and the companies fortunes only turned around with the release of the first Final Fantasy.